sentenial/developer-docs/pages/prodNuapay/np_createct.md

 ## SEPA Credit Transfers

-When creating a SEPA Credit Transfer (also referred to as an SCT or CT) payments, note that:
+When creating SEPA Credit Transfer (also referred to as an SCT or CT) payments, note that:

 * Payments are processed for **EUR currency payments only**
 * CT payments, unlike Direct Debit payments, do not require that the transaction is passed to the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.clearing}}">SEPA Clearing system</a> days in advance of the collection date.
-* If you create your CT payment early enough on a specific working day (before 9 AM GMT), the funds will typically be credited to your beneficiary on the same day.
+* If you create your CT payment early enough on a specific working day (before 8AM GMT), the funds will typically be credited to your beneficiary on the same day.
+(See the Important Note below for more on this).
 * If you create the payment later in the day then the CT will generally be credited to the beneficiary on the following business day.

+{% include important.html content="A Note on GMT: Nuapay apply Daylight Savings Time (DST) during the summer months (which is commonly referred to as British Summer Time (BST)).
+BST runs from the last Sunday in March to the last Sunday in October.
+During this period the cut off time is actually GMT -1 (so 07:00 GMT); during the period from November to the end of March, the cut off time is 08:00 GMT." type="primary" %}

 ## Faster Payments